-- Satisfactorily complete a minimum of 56 semester hours with a cumulative GPA of 3.0 or above. - Be admitted to candidacy for the degree - Be recommended by the seminary faculty for graduation from George Fox University.
+Satisfactorily complete a minimum of 56 semester hours with a cumulative GPA of 3.0 or above.

+- · Be admitted to candidacy for the degree - \cdot $\;$ Be recommended by the seminary faculty for graduation from George Fox University.

-Leadership Core (18 hours) MLDR 550 Communication in Christian Ministry 3 MLDR 570 Christian Ministry for Reconciliation 3 MLDR 510 Missional Ecclesiology 3 MLDR 520 Missional Leadership 3 MLDR 530 Personal Transformation 3 3 MLDR 540 Culture and System Change Biblical and Theological Foundations (24 hours) BIST 506 Old Testament I (Torah and Former Prophets) 3 BIST 507 Old Testament II (Latter Prophets and Writings) 3 3 BIST 508 New Testament I (Gospels and Acts) BIST 509 New Testament II (Romans - Revelation) 3 CHTH 511 Christian History and Theology I: The Early Church to the Sixteenth Century 3 CHTH 512 Christian History and Theology II: The Reformation and Its Ramifications CHTH 513 American Church History; or a denomination-specific course 3 CHTH 552 Essentials of Christian Theology 3 Spiritual Formation Foundation (6 hours) SFAD 510 Knowing Self, Knowing God 1 SFAD 520 Prayer SFAD 536 Spirituality, Shame, and Grace 1 SFAD 540 Images of God SFAD 541 Spirituality and the Heavens SFAD 591 Spiritual Leadership 1 Internship (3 hours) MLDR 575 Internship (1-hour course taken three times) 3 Specialization (5 hours) MLDR 595 Special Study (three 1-hour courses) 3 MLDR 561 Ministry Leadership Conference 1 MLDR 562 Ministry Leadership Conference 1 Notes:
+Leadership Core (18 hours)

+MLDR 550 Communication in Christian Ministry 3

+MLDR 570 Christian Ministry for Reconciliation 3

+MLDR 510 Missional Ecclesiology 3

+MLDR 520 Missional Leadership 3

+MLDR 530 Personal Transformation or PSTD 530 Equipping & 3

+Discipleship

+MLDR 540 Culture and System Change 3

+Biblical and Theological Foundations (24 hours)

+BIST 506 Old Testament I (Torah and Former Prophets) 3

+BIST 507 Old Testament II (Latter Prophets and Writings) 3

+BIST 508 New Testament I (Gospels and Acts) 3

+BIST 509 New Testament II (Romans - Revelation) 3

+CHTH 511 Christian History and Theology I: The Early Church to the 3

+Sixteenth Century

+CHTH 512 Christian History and Theology II: The Reformation and Its 3

+Ramifications

+CHTH 513 American Church History; or a denomination-specific course 3

+CHTH 552 Essentials of Christian Theology 3

+Spiritual Formation Foundation (6 hours)

+SFAD 510 Knowing Self, Knowing God 1

+SFAD 520 Prayer 1

+SFAD 591 Spiritual Leadership 1

+3 SFAD electives 3

+Internship (3 hours)

+MLDR 575 Internship (1-hour course taken three times) 3

+Specialization (5 hours)

+MLDR 595 Special Study (three 1-hour courses) 3

+MLDR 561 Ministry Leadership Conference 1

+MLDR 562 Ministry Leadership Conference 1

-- Specialization may be achieved in an area such as student ministry, church planting, drama ministry - The curriculum is designed to equip men and women for a variety of occupations in Christian ministry.
+- · Specialization may be achieved in an area such as student ministry, church planting, drama ministry - The curriculum is designed to equip men and women for a variety of occupations in Christian ministry.
 A student looking forward to certification or ordination by a denomination or parachurch organization must secure recommendation from the desired institution and fulfill the expected procedures and competencies required.
 The Seminary assumes no responsibility for these processes.
 The MA in Ministry Leadership does not substitute for a Master of Divinity degree in preparation for senior pastoral ministry.